Best Padel Rackets for Women in 2026: Picks by Level

 You want forgiveness, comfort, and a sweet spot the size of a dinner plate.
 Stay round-shaped, soft EVA core, 350–360g.

 • Nox X-One Casual — Soft, round, light.
 The most popular first racket in Spain for a reason. ~$140.
+(Hard to find from US retailers right now — it's mostly a European-shop racket.)

 • Bullpadel Neuron Light W — A women's-marketed version of Bullpadel's classic beginner round.
 Soft foam, low balance, 355g. ~$160.
+(Also scarce in US stock at the moment.)

 For a deeper rundown, see our Best Padel Rackets for Beginners in 2026.